tanhaowenxk/caie-nyp-batch3-tan-hao-wen-769A/README.md

 2. **Recall**

-   - **Definition:** Of all true subscribers, the percentage our model correctly flags.
+   - **Definition:** Of all true subscribers, the percentage model correctly flags.
    - **Why it matters:** Each missed subscriber is a lost revenue opportunity.
 Maximizing recall ensures we capture as many “yes” leads as possible—even if it means a few extra false positives.

 3. **F1 Score**

    - **Definition:** The harmonic mean of precision and recall.
    - **Why it matters:** Balances the trade-off between over-calling (false positives) and under-calling (false negatives).
-In our imbalanced scenario, F1 gives a single measure of overall effectiveness.
+In imbalanced scenario, F1 gives a single measure of overall effectiveness.

 4. **ROC-AUC**
    - **Definition:** Area under the Receiver Operating Characteristic curve, summarizing how well the model ranks subscribers vs. non-subscribers across all thresholds.
-   - **Why it matters:** A high AUC means marketing can confidently prioritize highest-scoring leads, even if we adjust our calling threshold over time.
+   - **Why it matters:** A high AUC means marketing can confidently prioritize highest-scoring leads, even if adjust calling threshold over time.

 ---

-##### Why F1 Score Is Our Top Priority
+##### Why F1 Score Is the Top Priority

 - **Balanced Call Efficiency & Coverage:**
-  In our imbalanced setting, neither extreme precision nor extreme recall alone captures the business need.
-F1 score balances both—ensuring we don’t flood the call centre with too many unlikely leads (precision) while still catching the bulk of true subscribers (recall).
+  In imbalanced, neither extreme precision nor extreme recall alone captures the business need.
+F1 score balances both—ensuring don’t flood the call centre with too many unlikely leads (precision) while still catching the bulk of true subscribers (recall).

 - **Cost–Benefit Alignment:**
   Each call incurs a cost.
 A model tuned for maximum recall might flag too many false positives, wasting resources, whereas a model tuned solely for precision might miss valuable subscribers.
 Optimizing F1 maintains an optimal trade-off, maximizing net revenue per call.

 - **EDA-Driven Insights:**
-  Our exploratory analysis showed that subscribers are scattered across overlapping customer segments rather than concentrated in a single group.
+   Showed that subscribers are scattered across overlapping customer segments rather than concentrated in a single group.
 This means some “sure-bet” leads coexist with harder-to-spot prospects.
 F1 score rewards a model that performs well on both the obvious and subtle cases, rather than over-fitting to only one cohort.

 - **Threshold Robustness:**
-  By targeting F1, we select a probability cutoff that jointly maximizes precision and recall.
+  By targeting F1, select a probability cutoff that jointly maximizes precision and recall.
 This leads to a stable operating point where small shifts in call-centre capacity or campaign budget do not disproportionately degrade performance.

 - **Holistic Performance Metric:**
   Unlike ROC-AUC—which focuses on ranking—and recall—which focuses on coverage—F1 gives a single, actionable number reflecting real-world trade-offs.
-It directly answers the question: “What proportion of our calls will reach actual subscribers, while still finding as many subscribers as possible?”
+It directly answers the question: “What proportion of calls will reach actual subscribers, while still finding as many subscribers as possible?”

-In summary, optimizing for F1 score ensures our model delivers both efficient and comprehensive subscriber outreach, aligning precisely with our dual goals of cost control and revenue growth.
+In summary, optimizing for F1 score ensures the model delivers both efficient and comprehensive subscriber outreach, aligning precisely with goals of cost control and revenue growth.